sales@effectrode.com

 Given the equipment used and recording process used, the audio quality of the bass note sample from the ‘Doctor Who’ theme music is quite good, however tape hiss is audible in the background.
 Tape hiss is high frequency random noise that’s intrinsic to the recording medium.
 It’s also cumulative; the hiss on the sample being an amalgamation of noise on the tape it’s recorded on, plus noise introduced when playing the sample at a slower speed (to alter the pitch) and rerecording to make tape loops, plus noise added when from when mixing the bass track down with the melody and other tracks onto the the final master tape.

-And, it just doesn’t make sense to take the sound made by plucking a common, run-of-the-mill string and then post-processing to sculpt it into something more interesting.
+And, it just doesn’t make sense to take the sound made by plucking a common, run-of-the-mill string and then post-process it to sculpt it into something more interesting.
 Where’s the inspiration coming from in this process?
 Surely it’s more likely Derbyshire would have started with an interesting ‘found’ sound as a basis for the bass note.
 This ties in with Mills’ explanations, both of which recount the use of, “19″ jack-bay panels,” and, “metal channelling”.
 Further, Mills more recently expanded on this with, “A simple steel wire was tensioned along the length of a standard 19” blanking plate from a jackfield bay,”.
-According to Radiophonic Worksop technician, Brian Hodgson, “Dick (Mills) is the only person who would really know.”.
+According to Radiophonic Workshop technician, Brian Hodgson, “Dick (Mills) is the only person who would really know.”.

-Time Dilation-Expansion
+Time Dilation

-Normal speed
+Normal Speed

 https://www.effectrode.com/wp-content/uploads/2023/03/doctor_who_bass_note_normal_speed.wav

-2X speed
+2X Speed

 https://www.effectrode.com/wp-content/uploads/2023/03/doctor_who_bass_note_double_speed.wav